 In the surgery and nuclear medicine departments, new

-facilities are radically transforming the patient experience.
+amenities are radically transforming our patients’ experience.

 : armchairs, chairs, tables, and bedside tables that combine design and